 Doerries is the co-founder of Theater of War Productions, which presents programs that address the enduring impact of war as well as broader community issues such as gun violence, mental health, addiction, prison reform, sexual assault and domestic violence.
 Brooklyn Public Library (BPL) is a co-producer of the residency.
 The residency will combine theater and public forums that engage both veterans and civilians in community-specific performances that foster health and healing through open discussion and exchange.
-Over the next two years, January 2017 – December 2018, the free performances will take place in more than 60 venues across New York, including public libraries, with each of the projects tailored to the needs of different communities.
+Between January 2017 and December 2018, the free performances will take place in more than 60 venues across New York, including public libraries, homeless shelters, public schools, and cultural organizations with each of the projects tailored to the needs of different communities.

 Bryan Doerries is a Brooklyn-based writer, director, and translator.
 A self-described evangelist for classical literature and its relevance to our lives today, Doerries uses age-old approaches to help individuals and communities heal from trauma and loss.
 He is the founder of Theater of War and the co-founder and Artistic Director of Theater of War Productions, a social impact company that uses theater and a variety of other media to address pressing public health and social issues.